Awesome

 require("mellifluous").setup({

-<color_set_name> = { -- name any of the defined color sets
+<colorset_name> = { -- name any of the defined colorsets

 color_overrides = {

-dark = { -- dark variant of the color set
+dark = { -- for dark theme

 },

-light = { -- light variant of the color set
+light = { -- for light theme

 -- same keys as in dark variant